hhtpcd/nagios-html-email/README.md

 $ ~ sudo npm install -g opsview-html-email
 ```

-Check that the nagios-html-email script is in the path of the nagios user.
+Check that the opsview-html-email script is in the path of the nagios user.

 ``` bash
 $ ~ which opsview-html-email